 Websites like these can be invaluable tools in driving new business, but you’ll need to consider whether the subscription fee you’ll have to pay to feature on them is worth the amount of business you’re receiving in turn.

-Your own website is the perfect place to host all of your content, curated and organised just as you require it to maximize your business’ appeal.
+Your own website is the perfect place to host all of your content, curated and organised just as you require it to maximise your business’ appeal.
 Basically every contractor and freelancer has their own website these days, and you should, too.

 You’ll be able to tell the story of your business in a way no-one else can, so make sure you invest the time into making your website as clear, friendly, and contemporary as you can.
 Just as with a dusty old Facebook page that hasn’t been updated in years, a website that looks unloved won’t endear you to customers weighing up your suitability for their loft conversion or kitchen extension.